-Where to Go for the Best Ice Creams Around the World:
+Where To Eat the Best Ice Creams Around The World

 Before we get into the many types of ice cream, let’s start with the original type we all know and love.
 The best places to find your everyday ice cream?
 In Germany, the UK, Netherlands, and the US.
 Standard, yet incredible ice cream, must have at least 10% milkfat, and the base must not increase in volume by over 100% in the churning process.
 In Germany walking the streets in Munich or around Lake Garda typically serve ice cream with whipped cream, jam, and strawberry sauce.
 The Germans really know how to perfect this dessert.

 Gelato – Italy

 The magical cities of Verona, Sicily, and more not only offer so much culture and history, but also delicious Italian gelato.
 Stroll down the streets where Romeo and Juliet wrote their letters to each other, or enjoy watching the famous glass crafts being made while enjoying your tasty treat.
 Made from custard base just as the regular as ice cream, it is higher in milk and lower in cream and eggs, sometimes having no eggs added at all.
 You cannot visit Italy without having gelato at least once a day.

 A dessert bowl of mochi, fresh fruit, Anko, cubes of agar, and chestnuts, is a traditional Japanese treat.
 When topped with a scoop of ice cream, you can find it in the streets of Tokyo as Cream Anmitsu.